abhishekporwal1991/Principal_Component_Analysis_Implementation/README.md

 Following line of code is used to import the data into jupyter notebook:
 ![Imgur](https://i.imgur.com/Ky2gjVP.jpg)

-### Understanding the dataset (EDA)
+## Understanding the dataset (EDA)
 A data scientist should have a thorough understanding of the dataset before using it from any machine learning task.
 Performance of any ML algorithm largely dependent on the input data.

-#### Exploratory Data Analysis (EDA)
+### Exploratory Data Analysis (EDA)
 * Data do not have any missing value:
 ![Imgur](https://i.imgur.com/DIXJnYr.jpg)

-* `Histograms`: Histograms are helpful in identifying the distribution of the individual variables.
+* `Histograms`: Histograms can be used to visualize the distribution of the individual variables.
 As you can see, most of features are not following the normal distribution and are skewed.
 Histogram for different features:

 ![Imgur](https://i.imgur.com/WIVWr9M.jpg)

-* `Boxplot`: Boxplots also helpful in identification of data distribution but you can also check that do the variable contain any outlier in the data.
+* `Boxplot`: Boxplots are also useful in visualizing distribution of data.
+Information of existing outliers in the data can also be visualized through the boxplots.
 Boxplots of different features are as follows:

 ![Imgur](https://i.imgur.com/lqUOHha.jpg)

-* `Target distribution`: Target variable is almost following a normal distribution.
+* `Target distribution`: Distribution of target variable is close to the normal distribution.
 Figure below -

 ![Imgur](https://i.imgur.com/hUsG80G.jpg)